iWiggins/cpptools/README.md

 ### strToInt

 Converts a string to an integer, for any radix.
+This is a const expression.

+### intToStr

-This is a const expression unlike the standard library version.
+Converts an integer to a string, for any radix.
+This is a const expression.